LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Uses *type parameters*
 - One implementation can be used for different types
 - Type missmatch detected at compile time
-- i.e C++ Templates
+- C++ Templates, Generics (Java, C#)

 #### Method Overloading

 - Ad-Hoc Polymorphism
-- Methods with same name but different arguments
+- Overloading: Methods with same name but different arguments

 ### Spezialization